-5.8.2 UBS (Lux) Equity Fund - Emerging Markets Sustainable Leaders (USD)4
+5.8.2 UBS (Lux) Equity Fund - Emerging Markets Sustainable Leaders (USD)3

 UBS Asset Management categorises this Sub-Fund as a Sustainability Focus Fund.
 You should note that Sustainability Focus Funds promote ESG characteristics or have a specific sustainability objective which is defined in the investment policy, while ESG Integration funds are investment funds that primarily aim at maximising financial performance, whereby ESG aspects are input factors within the investment process.
 Please refer to paragraphs 5.2 and 5.5 above for further information on the difference between Sustainability Focus Funds and ESG Integration funds.
+Please also refer to paragraphs 5.3 and 5.4 for details on Sustainability Exclusion Policy and Sustainability Annual Reporting.